What Do I Need To Get In?

 Do I need the SAT or ACT exam?

-Yes, New Paltz requires either the SAT or ACT.
+New Paltz requires either the SAT (Critical Reading & Math) or the ACT.

 - SUNY New Paltz CEEB Code: 2541